Resident Undergraduate Application

-Students seeking to transfer to the Resident Undergraduate Bachelor of Arts Program must complete the equivalent of four terms of full-time enrollment as a minimum enrollment requirement.
-Students seeking to transfer to the Limited-Residency (distance) Bachelor of Arts Program will complete a minimum of 10 upper division courses (a minimum of 8 upper division courses completed in the major taken through Prescott College) in order to graduate.
+Students seeking to transfer to the Resident Undergraduate Bachelor of Arts Program must complete the equivalent of four terms of full-time enrollment at Prescott College as a minimum enrollment requirement.
 Transfer students do not need an Associate’s degree to apply.
 Students are generally considered to be “transfer students” if they apply to Prescott College with college credit earned after high school.

-All Undergraduate students, either Resident or Limited-Residency, must complete a minimum of 120 semester credits before becoming eligible to graduate with a Bachelor of Arts or Bachelor of Science degree from Prescott College.
-Up to 90 semester credits can transfer.
+All Undergraduate students must complete a minimum of 120 semester credits before becoming eligible to graduate with a Bachelor of Arts or Bachelor of Science degree from Prescott College.
 Only courses that are numbered 100 level and above and completed with a C grade or higher will be accepted as transfer credit, and this credit must be from a regionally accredited school.

 Transfer students who have successfully completed four terms of college study (90 transferable quarter credits or 60 transferable semester credits) are not required to submit high school transcripts.
 All other application requirements apply.